Physics-50/Module-1/docs/week2.md

 If any of these factors affect the measurement, which ones are most significant?

 *Note: If we didn't already have a hypothesis in mind, we could use this exploration to help generate a hypothesis.
-If you have an idea that comes out of your exploration, be sure to share it [here on Piazza](https://piazza.com/class/kdyuyniyaz052s?cid=7){:target="_blank"}!*

 ## Checkpoint 2